Mother of 4 stabbed to death in Kansas City

 Her mother, Kelly Jackson, says the father of Vine's children committed suicide about a year ago.
 Vine was working at Walmart while she and her children lived with Vine's mother and grandmother.

-The family is asking anyone with information on the killing to call the police.
+The family is asking anyone with information on the killing to call police.